HealthInfo Canterbury

-If you have problem with your sinus for more than three months (12 weeks) this is known as long-term or chronic sinusitis.
+If you have problem with your sinus for more than three months, it is called long-term or chronic sinusitis.

-You can help reduce your symptoms by stopping smoking, treating your hay fever, treating your asthma, reducing any irritants or pollutants in your environment, and treating any dental infections.
+You can help reduce your symptoms by stopping smoking, treating your hay fever and treating your asthma.
+Treating any dental infections and reducing any irritants or pollutants in your environment will also help.

 You may need to use nasal sprays or saline rinses long-term.
-If you do, make sure you regularly see your doctor to check how the treatment is working and whether they recommend something else.
+If you do, make sure you regularly see your health professional.
+They will check how the treatment is working and decide if they need to recommend something else.

-If your treatment isn't working, your GP may refer you to see a specialist.
-A specialist may suggest you have a CT scan to look at your sinuses, or they might examine your sinuses by passing a tube through your nose.
+If your treatment is not working, your general practice team may refer you to see a specialist.
+A specialist may suggest you have a CT scan to look at your sinuses.
+They might also examine your sinuses by passing a tube through your nose.
 If they find you have polyps, they may recommend you take a course of oral steroids.

 They can then decide if surgery is likely to help or not.

-Surgery is usually done with an endoscope.
-This means the surgeon works through a fine tube (the endoscope) passed up through your nose while you are asleep under a general anaesthetic.
-If there are any blocked passages or openings in your sinuses then the surgeon can open these up or remove any polyps.
+Surgery is usually done with an endoscope while you are under a general anaesthetic.
+This means the surgeon works through a fine tube (the endoscope) passed up through your nose.
+If there are any blocked passages or openings in your sinuses, the surgeon can open these up.
+They will also remove any polyps.
 Sometimes the bones in your nose might need to be straightened if they are causing problems.

-Surgery can remove any polyps and help your sinuses to drain better.
-However, it is important to continue using long-term nasal saline rinse and nasal steroids or your symptoms will come back.
+Surgery can remove any polyps and help your sinuses drain better.
+But it is important to continue using nasal saline rinses and nasal steroids or your symptoms will come back.

 HealthInfo recommends the following pages